 The giveaway is the word ‘Ad’ next to them.

 For many, these are the first results they click on.
 The organic search results come below the ads.

 The art of creating an effective PPC ad is called search engine marketing, or SEM for short.
 More jargon for you there, you’re welcome.

 Search engine marketing covers both pay per click and organic search strategies.
 So, it’s good to understand how both work and how they can complement each other if you’re building your marketing strategy.

 To get your ad to appear in the right place at the right time you need to choose a set of keywords and have a decent-quality website ready to handle the incoming traffic.

 When a search is made, Google will take several factors into consideration to choose who gets displayed and who gets the top spot.

 - Cost per click (CPC): Your bid amount of the maximum you’re prepared to pay per click

-- Quality Score: A score assigned to your PPC ad campaign based on several things including quality of landing page, relevance of ad copy and recent ad performance
+- Quality Score: A score assigned to your PPC ad campaign based on several things including the quality of the landing page, the relevance of ad copy, and recent ad performance

 So although it’s good to bid as high as you can, there is no guarantee that this is the amount you’ll bid every time.